IDMNYU/DM6193-Web-Studio-SU15/assignments/dm6193_project_plan.md

     </tr>
     <tr>
         <td>Content Inventory</td>
         <td>Content is King!
 What types of content will your site have?
 Be specific.
 What text do you need?
 What images do you need?
 What videos do you need?
-Identify all with file names or subject matter.
+Identify all with file names, titles, or subject matter.
 </td>
     </tr>
     <tr>